0xjohnwarila/cs_271_final/README.md

 Final project for Computer Architecture and Assembly

-When running final_controller.asm press T to insert a T token, press R to insert an R token, and press S to start.

 Tips for running final_controller.asm:

 1. Press T to insert a T token.
 If you are using the CPU Emulator inlcuded with Nand2Tetris, try to time your keypresses to just before the 6th line (@24576).
 You can continue to hold down the key, but this may cause accidental inputs.